portrait

 - RDM Cardiovascular Medicine EDI Champion

-I am a senior clinical academic cardiologist specialising in advanced cardiovascular imaging (CMR and Cardiac CT) and inherited and cardiomyopathic heart disease, leading a translational research programme that bridges mechanistic discovery, clinical application, and innovation in drug development.
+Prof Betty Raman is a senior honorary consultant cardiologist specialising in advanced cardiovascular imaging (CMR and cardiac CT) and inherited and cardiomyopathic heart disease.
+She leads a translational research programme that bridges mechanistic discovery, clinical application, and innovation in drug development.

-After completing specialist training in cardiology in Australia (FRACP), I joined the University of Oxford in 2015 to pursue a DPhil in Hypertrophic Cardiomyopathy (HCM)-the leading cause of sudden cardiac death in young adults and athletes.
-My doctoral work led to the development of a novel oxygen-sensitive magnetic resonance method that detects myocardial hypoxia non-invasively and holds promise as an early biomarker of disease activity.
-This pioneering work has been recognised internationally (ESC, AHA, BSCMR, SCMR, and BCS awards).
+After completing her specialist cardiology training in Australia (FRACP), she joined the University of Oxford in 2015 to pursue a DPhil in hypertrophic cardiomyopathy, the leading cause of sudden cardiac death in young adults and athletes.
+Her doctoral work led to the development of a novel oxygen sensitive magnetic resonance method that detects myocardial hypoxia non-invasively and holds promise as an early biomarker of disease activity.
+This pioneering work has been recognised internationally through awards from the ESC, AHA, BSCMR, SCMR, and BCS.

-Building on this foundation, I was awarded a British Heart Foundation Transition Fellowship (2020) and subsequently a Wellcome Career Development Award (2024) to advance a multi-disciplinary programme integrating imaging, genetics, energetics, and computational modelling.
-My goal is to identify and validate early markers of disease progression in HCM and related cardiomyopathies, enabling more precise risk prediction and accelerating evaluation of emerging therapies.
+Building on this foundation, she was awarded a British Heart Foundation Transition Fellowship (2020) and subsequently a Wellcome Career Development Award (2024) to advance a multidisciplinary research programme integrating imaging, genetics, energetics, and computational modelling.
+Her goal is to identify and validate early markers of disease progression in hypertrophic and related cardiomyopathies, enabling more precise risk prediction and supporting evaluation of emerging therapies.

-During the COVID-19 pandemic, I led the C-MORE study, a large multi-centre initiative that combined MRI, cardiopulmonary exercise testing, and cognitive assessments to characterise the long-term, multi-organ consequences of COVID-19.
+During the COVID 19 pandemic, she led the C-MORE study, a large multicentre initiative that combined MRI, cardiopulmonary exercise testing, and cognitive assessments to characterise the long term multi organ consequences of COVID 19.
 This work helped shape understanding of post-viral cardiovascular and systemic recovery.

-1) Early-stage disease detection and monitoring in cardiomyopathies using next-generation CMR (BOLD, DTI, spectroscopy, radiomics).
+Early stage disease detection and monitoring in cardiomyopathies using next generation CMR including BOLD, DTI, spectroscopy, and radiomics.

-2) Mechanistic biomarkers to support early-phase and adaptive clinical trials.
+Mechanistic biomarkers to support early phase and adaptive clinical trials.

-3) Cross-organ interactions in cardiometabolic disease, integrating heart-brain-liver-renal imaging.
+Cross organ interactions in cardiometabolic disease, integrating heart, brain, liver, and renal imaging.

-As a senior academic leader, I collaborate widely across academia, the NHS, and industry to translate advanced imaging into clinical and commercial impact.
-I actively welcome scientific collaborators, students, and industrial partners interested in biomarker discovery, imaging-enabled trial design, and AI-based modelling for cardiovascular disease.
+As a senior academic leader, she collaborates widely across academia, the NHS, and industry to translate advanced imaging into clinical and commercial impact.
+She actively welcomes scientific collaborators, students, and industrial partners interested in biomarker discovery, imaging enabled trial design, and AI based modelling for cardiovascular disease.

 Recent publications